Get Revising Study Planner App

 Outcome

-The redesigned Study Planner successfully delivered a more accessible and engaging experience for students, making it easier to plan their studies on mobile devices.
+The redesigned Study Planner aimed to deliver a more accessible and engaging experience for students, enabling them to plan their studies efficiently on mobile devices.
+However, as the project was paused before completion, the final app shown in this case study is not fully realised.

 Key Results:

-Enhanced usability through a visually engaging and user-friendly design.
+Enhanced usability through a visually engaging and user-friendly design, which laid the foundation for future phases of the project.

 Final Thoughts

-Designing the Study Planner app was a great learning experience that reinforced the importance of user-centred thinking, even in the early stages of my career.
-The project challenged me to simplify complex workflows and create an engaging mobile experience without sacrificing functionality.
-Today, I continue to apply these lessons, ensuring that usability testing and iterative design are at the heart of my process.
+Designing the Study Planner app was a valuable learning experience, particularly in the early stages of my career.
+The challenge of simplifying complex workflows and creating a mobile-friendly experience shaped how I approach design today.
+I continue to apply these lessons in my work, ensuring usability testing and continuous refinement are central to my process.

 Outcome

-The redesigned Study Planner successfully delivered a more accessible and engaging experience for students, making it easier to plan their studies on mobile devices.
+The redesigned Study Planner aimed to deliver a more accessible and engaging experience for students, enabling them to plan their studies efficiently on mobile devices.
+However, as the project was paused before completion, the final app shown in this case study is not fully realised.

 Key Results:

-Enhanced usability through a visually engaging and user-friendly design.
+Enhanced usability through a visually engaging and user-friendly design, which laid the foundation for future phases of the project.

 Final Thoughts

-Designing the Study Planner app was a great learning experience that reinforced the importance of user-centred thinking, even in the early stages of my career.
-The project challenged me to simplify complex workflows and create an engaging mobile experience without sacrificing functionality.
-Today, I continue to apply these lessons, ensuring that usability testing and iterative design are at the heart of my process.
+Designing the Study Planner app was a valuable learning experience, particularly in the early stages of my career.
+The challenge of simplifying complex workflows and creating a mobile-friendly experience shaped how I approach design today.
+I continue to apply these lessons in my work, ensuring usability testing and continuous refinement are central to my process.

 View more projects